zshipko/resp-server/README.md

-resp-server — A library for servers that speaks RESP
+resp-server — An OCaml library for building servers that speak RESP
 -------------------------------------------------------------------------------
 %%VERSION%%

-resp-server is a library for building servers in OCaml that communicate using the Redis serialization protocol
+resp-server is an OCaml library for building servers that communicate using the Redis serialization protocol.

 resp-server is distributed under the ISC license.